astronomer/docs/astro/connect-external-services.md

 To grant an Astro Deployment access to GCP services such as BigQuery, you must:

 - Go to the Google Cloud project in which your external data service is hosted
-- Add the Google Service Account of your Astro Deployment to the principal of that Google Cloud Project
+- Add the Kubernetes service account for your Astro Deployment to the principal of that Google Cloud project
-- Bind the Deployment service account to a role that has access to your target data source
+- Bind the service account to a role that has access to your target data source

 Kubernetes service accounts for Deployments on Astro are formatted as follows: